 Brian Wilson of Bakers Narrows passed away peacefully on Wednesday, September 18, 2019 after a short battle with cancer.

-To send flowers in memory of Brian Wilson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Brian Wilson, please visit our Heartfelt Sympathies Store.

 Brian was predeceased by his son Darryl in 2013 and by his sister, Karen Molnar, in 2017.
 He is survived by his partner, Gail Seigel, daughter Marilyn (Loretta), brother Jack Chrisp (Sue), sister Channa Senyk (Garry), brother-in-law, Steve Molnar, grandchildren Josh, Johneah, Jayla and their mother Darlene, grandchildren Jonathan and Chantal Wilson and many nieces and nephews.
 Brian is also survived by his special cousins in England, Anne Black and David and Norma Wilson.